cryptomator/cryptomator-objc-cryptor/README.md

 #### Directory ID Encryption

-Encrypt the directory ID in order to determine the encrypted directory URL.
+Encrypt the directory ID in order to determine the encrypted directory path.

 ```objective-c
 SETOCryptor *cryptor = ...;